beatboxjs/ror-player/src/ui/help/app.md

-On some devices (such as smartphones and tablets), it is possible to install RoR Player as an app.
+On some devices (such as smartphones and tablets), it is possible to install XR Rhythms Player as an app.
 The required steps depend on your browser.

 ### Chrome